All Products

 Important

-• If your instance does not belong to one of these families, skip this step.
+• If your GPU instance does not belong to the ebmgn8v, ebmgn7, or ebmgn7e instance family, skip this step.

 1. Install the nvidia-fabricmanager service.

-You can install the nvidia-fabricmanager service from a repository or a package file.
-The following examples are for CentOS 7.x and CentOS 8.x with a driver version of 460.91.03.
-Replace driver_version with the version number of the driver you downloaded in Step 1: Download the Tesla driver.
+You can install the nvidia-fabricmanager service from the source code or an installation package.
+The following sample commands use CentOS 7.x and CentOS 8.x as the operating systems and driver version 460.91.03 as an example.
+In the commands, replace driver_version with the version number of the driver that you downloaded in Step 1: Download the NVIDIA Tesla driver.

 • Source code